jiniljeil/jiniljeil.github.io/_posts/2024-10-17-[bugbounty][duplicate] Path Traversal in Librechat.md

 ---
 layout: post
-title: [BugBounty][duplicate] Path Traversal that leads to remove other files with node permission in danny-avila/librechat
+title: Path Traversal that leads to remove other files with node permission in danny-avila/librechat
 description: Path Traversal that leads to remove other files with node permission in danny-avila/librechat
 tags: huntr bugbounty path-traversal
 category: bugbounty